FStarLang/FStar/INSTALL.md

 ## Online editor ##

-The easiest way to try out F\* is directly in your browser by using the [online F\* editor] that's part of the [F\* tutorial].
+The easiest way to try out F\* quickly is directly in your browser by using the [online F\* editor] that's part of the [F\* tutorial].

 [online F\* editor]: https://www.fstar-lang.org/run.php